Frequently Asked Questions

 Do you use typical peer models in your treatment groups?

-No. Students with social learning differences tend to have weak observational skills and struggle to learn inferentially.
+No. Students with social learning differences are working on their observational skills and are not as successful when expected to learn inferentially.
 We explicitly teach students how to process and respond to social information by helping them to build stronger social learning concepts and related strategies.
 We do not believe that students’ lack of social abilities is due to their lack of previous appropriate social modeling; instead we believe that students are born with social learning differences based on their neurology and related learning strengths.
 We form our groups based on a student’s age and their social learning system.

 Who Benefits From Our Clinical Treatment Services